xmhai/techdoc/infra/k8s/k8s-network.md

   - For debug

 - NodePort
+  For on-premise, a proxy can be setup in front of cluster nodes, and forward the requests to node NodePorts.
 - LoadBalancer
+  For cloud env, NodePort and cloud load balancer will be automatically created for each microservice.
 - Ingress
+  - For multiple microservices, instead of using multiple load balancer and proxy, and to save the trouble of configuration, Ingress is a kubernetes solutions for this.
-  Ingress is actually NOT a type of service.
+  - Ingress is actually NOT a type of service.
 Instead, it sits in front of multiple services and act as a “smart router” or entrypoint into your cluster.
+  - Ingress Controller still need one loadbalancer or proxy outside cluster to point to it.
+But it is a one-time configuration.
+  - Need deploy Ingress Controller (Nginx is k8s supported).
+It is intelligent to monitor cluster, IngressResource and configure Nginx automatically.

 ## Access to External
 - Option 1: Use direct IP